mogarny/current-project-angular/README.md

 Hello!
-To run this project clone this repo, run npm i and npm run start
+To run this project clone this repo, run npm i and npm start